agaveplatform/deployer/docs/source/Installing Agave/example-inventory-files.rst

                   # full run of the host's memory, disk, and cpu share.
                   data.worker.core.example.com:
                     ansible_ssh_host: 192.168.205.13
+                    # Do not deploy the monitor worker containers on this host
+                    core_deploy_monitors: False
+		    # Do not deploy the notificaiton  worker containers on this host
+                    core_deploy_notifications: False
+		    # Do not deploy the transform worker containers on this host
+                    core_deploy_transforms: False
                     # Do not deploy the job worker containers on this host
                     core_deploy_jobs: False
                     # Tell the workers to accept tasks for anyone but user jdoe.